-Interact Learning Pty Ltd ABN 20 095 674 28 & Flexible Learning Network Limited NZBN 9429034435434 trading as Kineo(Sitepass) (we, us, our) are part of the City & Guilds Group and are committed to data security and the fair and transparent processing of personal information or personal data (herein personal data) when providing services to corporate and government Clients across Australia, New Zealand, the United Kingdom and the United States of America.
+Sitepass and all business units and entities associated with INX Software Pty Ltd (ABN 50 162 477 965) are committed to data security and the fair and transparent processing of Personal Information or Personal Data (herein Personal Information) when providing services to corporate and government clients across Australia, New Zealand, the United Kingdom and the United States of America.

-Please read this Policy carefully as it contains important information on who we are, how and why we collect, store, use and share personal data, your rights in relation to your personal data, how to contact us and supervisory authorities in the event that you would like to report a concern about the way in which we process your data.
+Please read this Policy carefully as it contains important information on who we are, how and why we collect, store, use and share Personal Information, your rights in relation to your Personal Data, how to contact us and supervisory authorities in the event that you would like to report a concern about the way in which we process your Personal Information.

-What types of information and personal data do we collect?
+What types of information and Personal Information/Personal Data do we collect?

-We may collect and process the following personal data, which is reasonably necessary for, or directly related to, one or more of our functions or activities:
+We may collect and process the following Personal Information/Personal Data, which is reasonably necessary for, or directly related to, one or more of our functions or activities:

 Information you provide to us:

 - complete a form on one of our Websites;

 - answer questions on one of our Websites;

 - correspond with us by phone, e-mail, or in writing;